ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.1.2  UIN Validator
-MOSIP system can perform UIN validation against a defined ID policy
+1. MOSIP system can perform UIN validation against a defined ID policy

-Upon receive a Request to validate the UIN the system validates the UIN against the defined policy
+1. Upon receiving a Request to validate the UIN the system validates the UIN against the defined policy

-Validates if the UIN is of configured length.
+1. Validates if the UIN is of configured length.

-If no length is configured, validate if UIN length is of 12 digits
+1. If no length is configured, validate if UIN length is of 12 digits

-Validates the UIN by verifying the checksum
+1. Validates the UIN by verifying the checksum

-Validates if the UIN received follows the UIN generation logic
+1. Validates if the UIN received follows the UIN generation logic

-Responds to the source with appropriate message
+1. Responds to the source with appropriate message

-Raises an alert in case of listed exceptions as listed below
+1. Raises an alert in case of listed exceptions as listed below

 ### <p align="left"> **1.
 Type: Success – Info Message**
 |**Scenario**|**Message**|**Message Code**|